google/eng-practices/review/index.md

 ## Introduction {#intro}

-A code review is a process where someone other than the author(s) of a piece of code examines that code.
+A code review is a process where someone other than the author(s) of a changelist(CL) examines that code.

 At Google we use code review to maintain the quality of our code and products.